 Spiriterra is a small family run producer based in the hills of the Vaca Mountain Range – with vineyards above Lake Hennessey.
-Husband and wife, Paul and Shirley Dean moved here in 1996 after they took a trip to California to specifically watch the “Big Game” between Stanford and Cal Berkeley (their daughter Ashley was at Stanford at the time).
+Husband and wife, Paul (died November 2019) and Shirley Dean moved here in 1996 after they took a trip to California to specifically watch the “Big Game” between Stanford and Cal Berkeley (their daughter Ashley was at Stanford at the time).
 During their visit they drove up to the Napa Valley to do some wine tasting when Paul happened to glance at one of the real estate magazines sitting outside one of the grocery stores.

 He then called up one of the agents who introduced him to this particular hillside property and by the end of that week the Dean’s had purchased 52 hillside acres.
 They uprooted themselves from their long time home in Connecticut and moved to the Napa Valley permanently.
 Several acres of Cabernet Sauvignon were planted on site at the time of their purchase – and for many years they sold the fruit until 2009 when they held back all of this variety and made their first Cabernet wine.